openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 When you install devstack, fullstack, or analytics devstack you can customize the environment.
-This section provides information about configuration options for edX virtual machines.
+This section provides information about configuration options for Open edX virtual machines.

 ================================================
 Set Up Ability to Preview Units (Mac/Linux Only)
 ================================================

-If you are installing an edX virtual machine on a Linux or Mac computer, you must configure your installation to use the preview feature in edX Studio.
+If you are installing an Open edX virtual machine on a Linux or Mac computer, you must configure your installation to use the preview feature in Open edX Studio.

 #. :ref:`Connect to the Devstack virtual machine<Connect to Devstack VM>`.

 #.
-In the ``etc/hosts`` file, add the following line.
+In the ``/etc/hosts`` file, add the following line.

   .. code-block:: bash